-Innovating the education-to-career experience to strengthen economic development and student success
+Innovating the education-to-career experience to

 We do this by expanding and enhancing career technical education programs throughout the county to align with the economic and workforce development needs of local employers and industries.
 Our work is guided by a vision that all Sonoma County students have rewarding careers that strengthen their lives, our community and the economy.

 Career Technical Education, also referred to as CTE, is a multi-year sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to post-secondary education and careers.
 CTE programs deliver an enriched educational experience that promotes student interest and academic success while developing technical and career readiness skills necessary for the workplace of the future.
 Graduates of today’s rigorous and relevant CTE programs are better prepared for high-wage, high-skill and high demand careers.

 CTE integrates core curriculum with hands-on, industry-related project work and skill-building exercises to connect the classroom to the real world.

 CTE fosters an environment to learn and practice skills needed in life and work, such as collaboration, communication and initiative, as well as technical skills related to specific careers.

 CTE creates opportunities to observe the “real world” by linking students with industry partners through job shadowing, tours, industry-mentored projects and internships.

 CTE better prepares students for life after high school, ensuring higher levels of success in their pursuit of post-secondary degrees, certifications and training.